davisstacked/LeahDavisCommentUIExercise/README.md

 - Further simplify my `Components` by creating custom `hooks` logic such as **useInputState** for reusable form functionality such as **handleChange** and reusable small components i.e. `Button`.

 - Create a backend so users can login, create profiles, and review restaurants under their profile name and image.

+- Simplify ContextProvider to only state and functions used by many components.